 Whether it’s with alcohol, prescription medication or other drugs, ongoing substance abuse can create a physical addiction.
 The detox process involves managing withdrawal and other complications as your body rids itself of the substance it has come to depend on to feel normal.
 Depending on the nature of the addiction, common withdrawal symptoms may include:

 - Shaking or tremors

 - Racing or irregular heartbeat

-While long-term recovery involves addressing the behaviors and environmental factors that feed addiction, the focus of detox is on managing the short-term cleansing of the system.
+While long-term recovery involves addressing the behaviors and environmental factors behind addiction, the focus of detox is on managing the short-term cleansing of the system.
 Safe, approved medications administered by professionals can minimize these complications.

-The time for the detox process depends on the addict.
+The time for the detox process varies from person to person.
 While it is common for detox to take anywhere from a few days to two weeks, detox timeframes will vary depending on the recovering person’s unique circumstances.

-Some factors that may affect the length of detox:
+Some factors that may affect the length of detox include:

 - The substance the patient is detoxing from

 - The severity of withdrawal symptoms